DjangoCRM/django-crm/docs/site/imap4_protocol_client.md

 ## IMAP4 protocol client

-[Django CRM](https://github.com/DjangoCRM/django-crm/) uses an IMAP4 protocol client to allow users to view, import and delete emails in their email account.
+[Django CRM](https://github.com/DjangoCRM/django-crm/){target="_blank"} uses an IMAP4 protocol client to allow users to view, import and delete emails in their email account.

+!!!
+IMPORTANT
     Unfortunately, the operation of the IMAP4 client depends on the mail service.
-Because not all email services strictly adhere to the IMAP4 protocol.
+Because not all email services strictly adhere to the [IMAP4 protocol](https://datatracker.ietf.org/doc/html/rfc3501){target="_blank"}.
 In some cases, changing CRM settings will not help.
 You need to either make changes to the code or change the service provider.
 For example, if the service does not support IMAP4 or only supports some commands.

 The CRM settings related to IMAP4 client operation are in the file: